Tuesday, 21 February 2023 00:00

 No matter what the case may be, consulting your podiatrist is the first and best step to recovery.
 Even the slightest amount of heel pain could be the first stage of plantar fasciitis.
 Untreated symptoms can lead to the tearing and overstretching of tissue.
 Because the tearing of tissue can be compounded if it remains ignored, it can evolve into a severe case.
 The solution is early detection and early treatment.
 Talk to your podiatrist about the possibilities of plantar fasciitis if you’re experiencing heel pain.

-Stretching the feet is a great way to prevent injuries.
-If you have any concerns with your feet consult with Jon McCreary, DPM from Fort Worth Podiatry.
-Our doctor will assess your condition and provide you with quality foot and ankle treatment.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with Jon McCreary, DPM from Fort Worth Podiatry.
+Our doctor will assess your condition and provide you with quality advice and care.

 If you have any questions, please feel free to contact our office located in Fort Worth, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.